Understanding Alcohol Addiction

 What are the Effects of Alcoholism?

-Long-term physical effects from alcoholism are quite severe - cirrhosis of the liver, increased chance of heart disease and death.
-Additionally, alcohol is known to compound any existing depressive tendencies, leading to a great potential for suicide attempts and other self-destructive behavior.
-Alcoholism can even lead to sexual dysfunction in some people.
+Long-term physical effects are quite severe - cirrhosis of the liver, Type II diabetes and increased chance of heart disease and death.
+Additionally, alcohol is known to compound any existing depressive tendencies, leading to a greater potential for suicide attempts and other self-destructive behavior.
+It can even lead to sexual dysfunction in some people.

 How does Treatment Help Someone Quit Drinking?